Manouselis/onedrive-downloader/README.md

 # Contributing

 Contributions, suggestions, and improvements are welcome!
-Please open an issue or submit a pull request with any enhancements or bug fixes.
+Please open an issue or submit a pull request with any improvements or bug fixes.

 # License

 This project is licensed under the MIT License.

-# Acknowledgements

-Special thanks to the Selenium community and various online resources for guidance on automating browser interactions and handling dynamic web content.